perfectacle/hexo-theme-overdose-starter/README.md

   repo: https://github.com/USER_ID/YOUR_REPOSITORY
   branch: master
 ```
 Step 8.
 If you want to install some font, you could choose from the following options.
+After install, you should set font config in themes/overdose/_config.yml
 * noto-sans-kr
 ```bash
 npm run noto-kr